juice-shop/pwning-juice-shop/appendix/solutions.md

   ![SQL in UI Error](img/login-error_sql.png)

-### Let us redirect you to a donation site that went out of business
+### :warning: Let us redirect you to a donation site that went out of business

 1. Log in to the application with any user.
 2. Visit the _Your Basket_ page and expand the _Payment_ and